 Information Technology (IT) is located in the Academic Building (AB), Room 2-340.
 All students have the privilege of using Kettering technology resources as long as they abide by the Acceptable Use of Information Technology Resources Policy, the Information Resources Policies, Etiquette & Rules and any other IT policies as documented.
 Some of the major technical services provided to students are:

-Due to the proliferation of spam and phishing emails, be advised that you may receive emails that request personal information such as usernames and passwords.
+Due to the proliferation of spam and phishing emails, students may receive emails requesting personal information such as usernames and passwords.
 Although it may look authentic, pretending to originate from a legitimate source such as Kettering, do not respond.
-Immediately delete it recognizing that a legitimate source such as the Kettering IT department would never ask you to provide information such as passwords.
-Be cautious regarding any unsolicited email as it may contain elements that would prove to be detrimental to your computer.
+Immediately delete it recognizing that a legitimate source such as the Kettering IT department would never ask for information such as passwords.
+Be cautious regarding any unsolicited email as it may contain elements that would prove to be detrimental to a personal computer.

-We strongly recommend that all students install virus protection software and maintain it to protect their personal PCs.
+It is strongly recommended that all students install virus protection software and maintain it to protect their personal PCs.
 Any up-to-date properly licensed or free virus protection software would be acceptable.

 It is mandatory to have virus protection installed, current, and running when connected to the Kettering network.

 Internet access is available through the Kettering University network for business and academic purposes.
 Faculty, staff, and students will also have access to the Internet, as well as most network resources, using their wireless devices.
-Students are required to use the KUSTUDENT wireless SSID for encrypted high speed access.
+Students are required to use the KUW Profile for encrypted high speed access.

 Web-Based Student Services